eloylp/decentra-chat/PAPER.md

 * `timestamp` field is an unsigned four-octet number containing the number of seconds elapsed since midnight, 1 January 1970 UTC.
 Represents the moment of the message signing, which should be close to the send time.

 * `source` field is the SHA256 hash value of the sender public key.
-Creator of the message should add its public key fingerprint here.

 * `destination` field is the SHA256 hash value of the receiver public key.